 When you depart from the parking lot, you must choose whether you want to go to the observation tower (=näkötorni) or lean-to shelter (=laavu).
 So the lean-to shelter is not located along the nature trail, which goes around the observation tower, but in another direction.
 We decided to go to the observation tower first.

 The beginning of the trail was what seemed like a lovely blueberry forest.
-Nalle would rather call it a deer forest.
+My dog Nalle would rather call it a deer forest.
 There was very light snow on the ground and frost on the trees.
 The first sign directed us to turn to left from the forest road, which actually continues straight.
 We did.
-Keep following the signs and yellow markings on the trees and you won’t get lost.
+Keep following the signs and yellow markings on the trees and you won’t get lost, as this trail is well marked.

 Pretty soon we arrived to the intersection where you can decided which way you want to go.
 We walked the nature trail anticlockwise, but it doesn’t matter which way you go.
 By walking it anticlockwise you will arrive to the Korkeusvuori observation tower fastest.

 I climbed the slippery steps carefully to the tower.
-It has probably had better views when it was built and the trees around it weren’t that high.
-I could see some fields in the distance.
-The frosty trees were beautiful.
+It has probably had better views when it was built and the trees around it weren’t that high, but I could still see some fields in the distance.
+The frosty trees were breathtakingly beautiful.

 In front of the tower there was a huge picnic table and open fire place with some firewood available.
 The trail continued down from Korkeusvuori hill and briefly to the forest road, before we entered to the forest again to the right.
 Then we came to a small stream and jumped over it.